georgenizharadze/AB-testing/README.md

 **Number of Samples vs. Power**

 Given the baseline values and the alpha and beta values of 0.05 and 0.2, respectively, I used the [online calculator](http://www.evanmiller.org/ab-testing/sample-size.html) to estimate the required number of pageviews for each of the three metrics.
-Based on the highest one, I concluded that 4,740,000 pageviews will be required (later to be split between control and experiment) to power the experiment appropriately.

-I will not use Bonferroni correction because the metrics are inter-related and Bonferroni may lead to overly conservative conclusions.
+Based on the highest value associated with the three metrics, a total of 4,740,000 pageviews will be required to power the experiment appropriately.
+Even if we route the entire traffic through the experiment, this is equivalent to 119 days, which is prohibitively long.
+This duration is driven by the retention metric.
+The other two metrics, gross and net conversion, require durations multiples lower.
+Therefore, I recommend dropping Retention altogether.
+I believe a sound business decision can be made on the basis of the gross and net conversion metrics only.
+These require 646K and 686K pageviews, respectively.
+Based on the higher number, the experiment will only require 18 days, if the entire traffic is routed through it.

 **Duration vs. Exposure**

-I would direct 100% of my traffic through this experiment, as I don’t see the risk exposure to be very high by incorporating the message clarifying the required time commitment.
+I don’t see this experiment carrying a high risk exposure.
+The inclusion of the message clarifying the required time commitment (i) cannot really cause any harm to anybody, (ii) does not involve any data privacy or confidentiality issues and (iii) it is difficult to imagine that it will cause any significant frustration to prospective users and thus damage the brand somehow.

-On this basis, it will take 119 days to run the experiment.
+On this basis, I recommend taking 100% of the traffic through the experiment, which will then take 18 days to complete.

 ## Experiment Analysis